kokasexton/awesome-marketing-repos/README.md

 ## 🔍 SEO & Content Optimization

-> **Start here if:** You want AI to help you rank. `TheCraigHewitt/seomachine` is purpose-built for long-form SEO content. `nowork-studio/toprank` goes further — it monitors Search Console and auto-pushes optimizations. `every-app/open-seo` is the open alternative to Semrush.
+> **Start here if:** You want AI to help you rank. `TheCraigHewitt/seomachine` is purpose-built for long-form SEO content. `AgriciDaniel/claude-seo` is the strongest agentic audit option in this list. `every-app/open-seo` is the open alternative to Semrush.

 - **[every-app/open-seo](https://github.com/every-app/open-seo)** `[Intermediate]` `Best for: replacing Semrush/Ahrefs` — Own your SEO.
 Research keywords and competitors on your terms.
 100% open source, pay-as-you-go alternative to Semrush and Ahrefs.
   ![Stars](https://img.shields.io/github/stars/every-app/open-seo?style=flat-square)